-Firstly, thank you for visiting my blog, I hope you find, or found it interesting and/or useful, hopefully both.
-And thank you even more if you decide you liked what you saw and would like to follow my ramblings and subscribe to regular updates.
+Hello and thank you for visiting my blog.
+I hope you find, or found it interesting and/or useful, maybe even both.
+Thank you even more if you clicked the ‘like’ button, left me a comment or signed up to follow my ramblings and subscribe to regular updates.

 MY IDEA OF A NATURE TRAIL

-So, depending on where I am and what my limitations are, I include under the Nature Trails heading: other people’s gardens, parks and public gardens when taking grandchildren out for walks or to play, walks to school, nursery, shops or strolls along the Promenade, and when I am at home, the route between the rooms in my flat I nip around to watch birds and even insects from my windows.
-Nature is wonderfully adaptable and opportunistic and wherever I am, there’s always the potential of something to see, often much to see, especially when you’re in the habit of looking.
+Nature is wonderfully adaptable and opportunistic and wherever we are, there’s always the potential of something to see, often much to see, especially when you’re in the habit of looking.
 I hope that by sharing my experiences and what I discover on my wanderings along any of these ‘Everyday Trails’, that others walking similar routes may look with fresh eyes, or if planning a visit to the areas may get some idea of what they could hope to find.

 WALKING, WANDERING, MEANDERING…